MicrosoftDocs/win32/desktop-src/wic/-wic-bitmapsources-howto-loadfromresource.md

 ---
-Description: 'This topic demonstrates how to load an IWICBitmapFrameDecode from an application resource.' ms.assetid: '2260ad3a-44d4-4fe2-aa8c-608ffc11fbfb'
+Description: This topic demonstrates how to load an IWICBitmapFrameDecode from an application resource. ms.assetid: 2260ad3a-44d4-4fe2-aa8c-608ffc11fbfb
-title: How to Load a Bitmap from a Resource
+title: How to Load a Bitmap from a Resource ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Load a Bitmap from a Resource

-This topic demonstrates how to load an [**IWICBitmapFrameDecode**](-wic-codec-iwicbitmapframedecode.md) from an application resource.
+This topic demonstrates how to load an [**IWICBitmapFrameDecode**](/windows/win32/Wincodec/nn-wincodec-iwicbitmapframedecode?branch=master) from an application resource.

 1. In the application resource definition (.rc) file , define the resource.
 The following example defines an `Image` resource named `IDR_SAMPLE_IMAGE`.